 Number of servers: 2000+ | Server locations: 148 | IP addresses: 30,000 | Maximum devices supported: 3

 ExpressVPN has long been recognised as one of the world's top VPN providers, with fast speeds and solid customer support.

-With 148 locations in 94 countries, paired with plenty of clients, it’s among the best services out there.
+With 148 locations in 94 countries and available through plenty of clients, it’s the best services out there.
 Regardless of your platform, you will find a native client, as ExpressVPN offers clients for Mac, Windows, Linux, but also iOS and Android, and even BlackBerry (albeit limited to a handful of models).

-ExpressVPN also offers routers with custom fireware and VPN browser extensions, making it an all-around great service.
+ExpressVPN also offers routers with custom firmware and VPN browser extensions, making it an all-around great service.

 A wide variety of simple and useful web-based tutorials will make sure you're up and running in no time.
 This includes P2P support, a kill switch and generally good performance.